leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 #eval doTwice double 2   -- 8
 ```

-Now to get a bit more abstract, you can also specify arguments that
+Now to get a bit more abstract, you can also specify arguments that work as type parameters,
-are like type parameters:
+such as `(α β γ : Type)` here:

 ```lean
 def compose (α β γ : Type) (g : β → γ) (f : α → β) (x : α) : γ :=
   g (f x)
 ```

-This means `compose` is a function that takes any two functions as input
+This defines `compose` as a function that takes three type arguments (`α β γ : Type`) and two other functions as arguments,
-arguments, so long as those functions each take only one input.
+locally named `f` and `g`.
+Furthermore,
-The type algebra `β → γ` and `α → β` means it is a requirement
+the type constraints `β → γ` and `α → β` require
 that the type of the output of the second function must match the
 type of the input to the first function - which makes sense, otherwise
 the two functions would not be composable.

-`compose` also takes a 3rd argument of type `α` which
+`compose` also takes one last argument `x` of type `α`, which
-it uses to invoke the second function (locally named `f`) and it
+it uses to invoke the second function (`f`).
-passes the result of that function (which is type `β`) as input to the
+The result of that function, of type `β`, is passed as the input to the
-first function (locally named `g`).
-The first function returns a type
+first function (`g`).
+The first function returns a result of type
-`γ` so that is also the return type of the `compose` function.
+`γ`, so that is also the return type of the `compose` function.

-`compose` is also very general in that it works over any type
+`compose` is also very general in that it works over any types
 `α β γ`.
-This means `compose` can compose just about any 2 functions
+This means that it can compose just about any two functions,
-so long as they each take one parameter, and so long as the type of
-output of the second matches the input of the first.
+as long as the type of the output of the second matches the input of the first.
 For example:

 ```lean
 # def compose (α β γ : Type) (g : β → γ) (f : α → β) (x : α) : γ :=